The Plain Writing Act of 2010

 We have assigned staff to oversee our plain language efforts:

-- Kathleen E. Franks, Director of Regulatory and Programmatic Policy, OASP, Plain Language Coordinator
+- Kathleen E. Franks, Director of Regulatory and Programmatic Policy, OASP, Senior Official for Plain Language

 We're training our employees and have established an oversight process to ensure that we use plain language in any document that: